 Print full article

 The thyroid gland produces the hormones thyroxine and calcitonin.
 Thyroxine, while essential to the body, does not play a part in medullary thyroid cancer.
 Calcitonin is produced by C-cells in the thyroid gland and plays a part in the control of the level of calcium in blood together with other hormones PTH and 1,25 OH vitamin D. It is from these C-cells that MTC arises and calcitonin may be measured to aid diagnosis of the cancer or as a tumour marker to check a person’s response to treatment along with another tumour marker CEA.

-Last Review Date: October 13, 2016
+Last Review Date: September 7, 2019